KrokodileGlue/kty/README.md

 + Add scrollbar
 + Fix resizing bugs
 + Don't crash when applications try to write outside the window bounds
-+ When a wcwidth==2 character is printed clear the character after it
 + Handle overflowing spritemaps
 + Use a different spritemap for each font size
 + Fix arrow keys and home/end (or at least alt+home/alt+end)